airbytehq/airbyte/docs/connector-development/partner-certified-destinations.md

 * The connector’s manifest must specify `AllowedHosts` - limiting which APIs/IPs this connector can communicate with.

 ### Data Fidelity and Data Types
-## 3. Data Fidelity and Data Types

 **Every attempt should be made to ensure data does not lose fidelity during transit and that syncs do not fail due to data type mapping issues.**

-**_Note: Publish-type destinations may be excluded from some or all of the below rules, if they are constrained to use predefined types.
-In these cases, the destination should aim to fail early so the user can reconfigure their source before causing any data corruption or data inconsistencies from partially-loaded datasets._**
+_Note: Publish-type destinations may be excluded from some or all of the below rules, if they are constrained to use predefined types.
+In these cases, the destination should aim to fail early so the user can reconfigure their source before causing any data corruption or data inconsistencies from partially-loaded datasets._

 * Data types should be _at least_ as large as needed to store incoming data.
   * Larger types should be preferred in cases where there is a choice - for instance a choice between INT32 or INT64, the latter should be preferred.

-*Floats should be handled with the maximum possible size for floating point numbers
+* Floats should be handled with the maximum possible size for floating point numbers
   * Normally this means a `double` precision floating point type.

-*Decimals should be handled with the largest-possible precision and scale, generally `DECIMAL(38, 9)`
+* Decimals should be handled with the largest-possible precision and scale, generally `DECIMAL(38, 9)`
   * This allows for very-large integers (for example, Active Directory IDs) as well as very precise small numbers - to the 9th decimal place.
   * Floating point storage should _not_ be used for decimals and other numeric values unless they are declared as `float` in the source catalog.